aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-powerpoint/_index.md

 <div class=row>
 <div class="demobox tc col-md-12 padding-0" align="center">

-<h3>Free Online Converter for TXT to POWERPOINT</h3>
+<h3>Free Online Converter for TXT to PowerPoint</h3>

 <iframe title="Free txt to pptx Conversion Tool" style="border: none; height: 426px;" scrolling="no" src="https://total-conversion-app-65z5r2lp.qa.k8s.dynabic.com/?to=pptx&from=txt" id="child-iframe" width="80%"></iframe>

 </div></div>
 </div></div>

-{{% blocks/products/pf/feature-page-section  h2="Convert TXT to POWERPOINT with Watermark via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert TXT to PowerPoint with Watermark via Java" %}}
-Using the API, you can also perform TXT file to POWERPOINT conversion with watermark.
-In order to add a watermark to your POWERPOINT document, you can first export TXT to HTML and write HTML content in [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object.
-After that to add a watermark, you can add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to POWERPOINT.
+Using the API, you can also perform TXT file to PowerPoint conversion with watermark.
+In order to add a watermark to your PowerPoint document, you can first export TXT to HTML and write HTML content in [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object.
+After that to add a watermark, you can add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to PowerPoint.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "bdc7f32134dcfd5fd6163ad4092b843f" "convert-doc-to-pptx-with-watermark.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}